Outing.golf

 One planning thread.
 One version.
 Everyone sees the same state.

-If you are planning a trip for two or three people who already agree on most things, a shared doc works fine.
-The coordination overhead is low enough that a purpose-built tool adds no real value.
+If you are planning a trip for two or three people who already talk regularly and trust each other's judgment, a shared doc works.
+The coordination overhead is low enough that a tool adds no real value.

 Related